gvwilson/sdxjs/CONTRIBUTING.md

 1. Use `<cite>Key123,Key456</cite>` for bibliographic citations.
     The keys must exist in `bib.yml`, and yes, `static/site.js` and `bin/latex.js` do the conversions.

-1. Use first person plural ("we" rather than "you"), Simplified English (i.e., American spelling), and the Oxford comma.
-    Do not use exclamation marks—few things are actually that surprising the first time around, and none the second.
+1. We indent our JavaScript in two-space increments and do not use semi-colons to help make things fit the width of the page in the print edition.

 ## Tasks and Tools